Pomax/are-we-flying/docs/index.md

   if (useStickInstead) {
     const targetTurnRate = constrainMap(headingDiff, -20, 20, -3, 3);
     const turnDiff = targetTurnRate - turnRate;

-    // But we do need ot boost stick changes the closer to zero
+    // But we do need to boost stick changes the closer to zero
     // we get, because otherwise ramp-up and ramp-down takes too long: let proportion = constrainMap(turnDiff, -3, 3, -1, 1);
-    proportion = sign(proportion) * abs(proportion) ** 0.5;
+    proportion = sign(proportion) * abs(proportion);

     // And we may want to base the "max stick deflection" value on
-    // flight model properties, but for now this will do: const maxStick = -16384 / 5;
+    // flight model properties, but for now this will do.
+The maximum
+    // deflection of the stick is +/- 2**14, but giving a plane that
+    // much stick generally makes it do a barrel roll, so let's not,
+    // and instead set our max deflection to 1/5th of that. const maxStick = -16384 / 5;
     const newAileron = proportion * maxStick;

-    // "eary exit" when we're flying on stick. return api.trigger("AILERON_SET", newAileron | 0);
+    // Then we "early exit" after setting the new stick value. return api.trigger("AILERON_SET", newAileron | 0);
   }